ddelong/ddelong.github.io/_posts/2005-09-13-football-picks-week-1.md

 categories:
   - Sports
 ---
-So I&#8217;m currently 4 out of 5 and Henry forgot to pick confidence so he didn&#8217;t get any points (Henry, if you&#8217;re reading this, fix it before this weekend).
+So I'm currently 4 out of 5 and Henry forgot to pick confidence so he didn't get any points (Henry, if you're reading this, fix it before this weekend).

   1. smudie (**101**)
   2. Katie (**89**)